Charles Lester Leonard: Death and legacy

 During the final months of his life, Leonard spent much of his time collaborating with Austrian radiologist Guido Holzknecht on a review of radiography in gastrointestinal conditions that was to be read at the August 1913 meeting of the Section of Radiology of the International Congress of Medicine.
 In spite of significant pain and suffering, Leonard read through literature in English, French and German in preparing the work.
 A memorial issue of the American Journal of Roentgenology said that Leonard was known for bearing his illness in secret.

 In the summer of 1913, Leonard went to Atlantic City, New Jersey, where he was hoping that the sea air would improve his health.
 He became confined to bed soon after he arrived in Atlantic City, and he died there on September 22, 1913.
 He had undergone amputation of his hand several years earlier, and his entire arm was amputated a few months before he died.

 The American Roentgen Ray Society established the Charles Lester Leonard Prize to recognize outstanding contributions to X-ray technology.
+Leonard is buried in an unmarked grave near the conservatory at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.